ytarazona/scikit-eo/docs/process.md

-     - <b>`matrix`</b>:  confusion matrix or error matrix in DataFrame
+ - <b>`matrix`</b>:  confusion matrix or error matrix in numpy.ndarray.

  - <b>`image_predicted`</b>:  Array with 2d.
 This array should be the image classified with classes.

  - <b>`pixel_size`</b>:  Pixel size of the image classified.
 By default is 10m of Sentinel-2.

  - <b>`conf`</b>:  Confidence interval.
 By default is 95%.

 Return:

-Information of confusion matrix by proportions of area, user's accuracy with confidence interval and  estimated area with confidence interval as well.
+Information of confusion matrix by proportions of area, overall accuracy, user's accuracy with confidence interval  and estimated area with confidence interval as well.

+**Note:**

+> Columns and rows in a confusion matrix indicate reference and prediction respectively.